This content was updated for accuracy and relevance on January 6th, 2022

 Travel Nurses working 12 or more hour shifts need to have shoes that offer enough support to get them through the day while still remaining comfortable.
 Though finding the right shoes for you may seem challenging, the time you take to find the right pair will help you avoid any pain in your feet, knees, or back later on in your career.

 From a rubber sole to a shock absorption shoe, we recommend trying on a couple of different types of shoes if possible, which will allow you to see whether certain styles work well for you.
+Once you try everything from a traditional nursing clog to an athletic sneaker, you’ll be able to find the perfect shoe for your needs.
 Of course, finding the right pair of shoes given workplace requirements can be challenging.
 Thankfully, many of the shoes we’ve listed have simple, unobtrusive designs that work well for nurses.
 Once you settle on a pair, it may be a good idea to invest in a second matching pair.
 Switching between pairs can help you avoid any microbial buildup and extend the life of your shoes.